Permanent Exhibition

 In best form as if by magic

 Rodents always have sharp teeth, even if they gnaw on hard things every day.
 How do they do it?
-Nature uses materials that sharpen, structure, repair themselves….
+Nature provides materials that sharpen, repair and rebuild themselves.

-What are robots learning from people and animals?
+What do robots learn from people and animals?

-Animals serve as models for the motors of modern robots.
-This is because current technology cannot keep up with the properties of muscles and tendons.
-The comparison between a spider and a robot illustrates this.
+Animals are used as models for the way modern robots work.
+But current technology can’t match the properties of muscles and tendons.
+A good way to understand this is to compare a spider and a robot.

-Nature shows us how we might live in the future: generating energy according to plant principle, providing shadows like the bird-of-paradise flower, and ventilation along the lines of prairie dogs and termites.
+Nature shows us how we can live in the future.
+It provides energy according to different types of plants, provides shade like the bird of paradise flower and creates ventilation like that seen in prairie dogs and termites.

 © Alain Herzog | EPFL